 About the Scholarship

-The Floyd Schmoe Peace Scholarship was established in 1997 and is available to all high school seniors in the Seattle Public Schools, Shoreline Public Schools, and Northshore School District with post-high school education plans.
+The Floyd Schmoe Peace Scholarship was established in 1997 and is available to all high school seniors in the Seattle Public Schools, Shoreline Public Schools, Edmonds School District, and Northshore School District with post-high school education plans.
 The scholarship is one of the first of its kind in recognizing an outstanding student dedicated to humanitarian causes.
 This person could have worked in food banks, tutored homeless children, or any other work for the betterment of our world.

 This award will be presented to someone who reminds us that true leadership is more than being the loudest of the group or the ability to control others.
 Leadership is work and concern for others.

-The Floyd Schmoe Peace Scholarship has given awards to 29 deserving students and $41,000 has been dispersed to recipients over a 26 year period.
+The Floyd Schmoe Peace Scholarship has given awards to 31 deserving students and $46,000 has been dispersed to recipients over a 27 year period.

-In 2024, one or more $2,500 scholarships will be awarded to deserving applicants.
+In 2025, one or more $2,500 scholarships will be awarded to deserving applicants.

 Now Accepting Applications for

-Class of 2024 High School Seniors
+Class of 2025 High School Seniors

 Feel free to print and distribute the current brochure to help spread the word about the scholarship.